We tested proprietary web agents, remote browsers, and benchmarked 8 MCP servers across web search and browser automation tasks.

 Vision-based web navigation agents (Multimodal)

-Goal-oriented agents that interpret visual representations of the web page (screenshots or rendered UI) in addition to text or DOM.
-Typically powered by VLMs (like GPT-4V, BLIP, etc.).
+Goal-oriented agents that interpret visual representations of web pages (screenshots or rendered UI) in addition to text or DOM.
+Typically powered by Vision Language Models like GPT-4V or BLIP.

 - Autogen extension WebSurfer – GitHub (46k stars, part of Microsoft’s AutoGen framework) – A multimodal agent that can search the web.
 With WebSurfer, you can create a group chat team that includes a WebSurfer agent and a user proxy agent for web browsing tasks.
 You need to install Playwright to build it.